DaPigGuy/aarch64-flatpak/com.lunarclient.LunarClient/README.md

 The patched app is then packed with the latest version of Electron, rather than the older version used by Lunar Client, to include the latest fixes for ((16k page size) aarch64) Linux, (X)Wayland, etc.

 # Building Natives
-This section is on building your own natives.
-This is not required and the patched app will download natives from this repo by default.
+**This section is on building your own natives.
+This is not required and the patched app will download natives from this repo by default.**

-You will need `libwebp-imageio.so` for Lunar Client.
+You will need to do the following for several versions of LWJGL in order to support all versions of the game.

+All versions will share the same `libwebp-imageio64.so`.
 Unfortunately, the upstream is unmaintained and does not support aarch64.
 However, there is a [pull request](https://github.com/sejda-pdf/webp-imageio/pull/6) to resolve this.
+Building is as simple as;
 ```sh
 git clone https://github.com/gotson/webp-imageio.git
 git checkout dev